raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## Roles and RoleBindings
 - After creating the role, we link a user or group to a role with a RoleBinding object
 - On a RoleBinding we specify the user or group as a subject or subjects in a list, and the roleRef referencing what role they will be linked to
-- RoleBindings are scoped to the namespace where the roleBinding is created
+- **RoleBindings are scoped to the namespace where the roleBinding is created**
-- you can list these with kubectl get roles and kubectl get rolebindings
+- you can list these with `kubectl get roles` and kubectl get rolebindings
 - You can also describe roles and rolebindings to get more information
-- You can use kubectl auth can-i [command] to check if you have permissions to run tasks, like kubectl auth can-i create deployments
+- You can use `kubectl auth can-i [command]` to check if you have permissions to run tasks, like kubectl auth can-i create deployments
-- Administrators can impersonate other users to check permissions by adding --as [user] to the command above
+- Administrators can impersonate other users to check permissions by adding `--as [user]` to the command above
-- You can give users access to specific resources rather than entire resource lists, like only allowing read access to a pod named nginx-ingress
+- You can give users access **to specific resources rather than entire resource lists**, like only allowing read access to a pod named nginx-ingress by adding `resourceNames` Field

 ## ClusterRoles and ClusterRoleBindings
 - As opposed to Roles and RoleBindings, these are cluster-wide and can refer to resources without a namespace, like cluster nodes